1998 NBA All-Star Game

 The 1998 NBA All-Star Game was the 48th edition of the National Basketball Association (NBA) All-Star Game.
-The event was held at Madison Square Garden in New York City.
+The event was held at Madison Square Garden in New York City, home of the New York Knicks.
+This was the fourth time that New York City hosted the All-Star Game; the first three were in 1954, 1955, and 1968, at the previous Madison Square Garden.
+The current arena was originally selected to host the game in 1968, but it was moved to the older arena due to construction delays.

 The East won the game 135–114.
+Michael Jordan was named as the game's Most Valuable Player.
 Besides the NBA All-Star game, there were two other events that occurred in the All-Star Weekend including the Rookies Game and the Three-Point Shootout.

 Summary

 Coaches

-The Western Conference was coached by George Karl from the Seattle SuperSonics and the Eastern Conference was coached by Larry Bird of the Indiana Pacers.
+The Western All-Stars were coached by George Karl, the head coach of the Western Conference leader Seattle SuperSonics.
+The Eastern All-Stars were coached by Larry Bird, the head coach of the Eastern Conference leader Indiana Pacers.

 Players

 This would be the All-Star debut of Kobe Bryant, who became the youngest All-Star in NBA history at 19 years of age.
 It would also be the debut for rookie Tim Duncan.
 Bryant had a team-high 18 points.
 Michael Jordan earned MVP honors, scoring 23 points, grabbing six rebounds, and dishing out eight assists.
 This was Jordan's third MVP award.
 The game featured four all-stars from the Los Angeles Lakers.

 This was the first All-Star game to feature both Kobe Bryant and Michael Jordan.
 Jordan would come out of retirement once more in 2001 and play two more seasons (earning All-Star selections both years) for the Washington Wizards.
 In 1998, Michael Jordan led all the players in All-Star Game votes with 1,028,235 votes from the fans.
 This was also the first year that Shaquille O'Neal was able to play in the All-Star Game as a member of the Los Angeles Lakers as he was sidelined in 1997 due to a knee injury.

 This would be the last All-Star Game until 2000, as a labor dispute caused the following season to be shortened.
 A total of 9 players from this game would not play in another All-Star Game: Nick Van Exel, Steve Smith, Penny Hardaway, Tim Hardaway, Shawn Kemp, Mitch Richmond, Vin Baker, Rik Smits and Jayson Williams.